aasensio/lte/README.md

 lte
 ===

-Routines for the synthesis of Stokes profiles in LTE
+Routines for the synthesis of Stokes profiles in LTE.
+The routines are written in IDL, Fortran 90 and Python.